-The Arizona Department of Transportation, in conjunction with Pima County and the Federal Highway Administration, is currently in the design phase of a project to widen a segment of State Route 86 (Ajo Highway) between Valencia and Kinney roads.
-The purpose of the project is to enhance safety and improve traffic flow along this segment of SR 86 in Tucson and to meet current and future traffic needs.
+The Arizona Department of Transportation, in conjunction with Pima County and the Federal Highway Administration, is currently working to widen and improve a segment of State Route 86 (Ajo Way) between Valencia and Kinney roads.
+The purpose of the project is to enhance safety and improve traffic flow along this segment of SR 86 in Tucson and meet current and future traffic needs.

 Additionally, SR 86 serves as a regional transportation route between Tucson and south-central Arizona and provides access to the Tohono O’odham Nation.
 The state route also is used to reach the popular tourist destination of Puerto Peñasco in Sonora, Mexico, also known as Rocky Point.

-- Widening the roadway to two lanes in each direction between Valencia and Kinney roads with a median dividing the travel lanes
+- Widening the highway to two lanes in each direction between Valencia and Kinney roads with a median dividing the travel lanes

 - Realigning the intersections with Camino Verde, Tucson Estates Parkway and Old Ajo Highway

 - Adding ADA ramps with pushbuttons at the intersection of SR 86 and Kinney Road